 |

-Author or Editor: Compiled and Edited by Sylvia Furshman Nusinov
+Author or Editor: Compiled, edited and updated by JGSPBCI

 Published by: JGS Palm Beach County, FL

-coil binding, clear cover front, back is maroon color hard
+Brief Description: Paperback, coil binding, clear cover front,

-Awarded the IAJGS 2003 Achievement Award for Outstanding
+English language, 219 pages.
+Awarded the IAJGS 2003 Achievement

-Publication, the Workbook is a compilation of genealogical
+Workbook is a compilation of genealogical resource materials.
+44

-resource materials.
-36 topics are covered, including examples and
+topics are listed in the Table of Contents, including examples and

 instructions, charts and forms.
 Several distinguished members of

-Ukraine, Poland, Lithuania, Pale of Settlement, Yad Vashem, etc.
+Pale of Settlement, Yad Vashem, Galicia, etc. In addition, record

 How to Order: